ThunStorm/ForbiddenIsland-UCD/README.md

 #### Overview

-Players play a team of adventurers who must work together to avoid Forbidden Island from sinking, in order to buy enough time to capture its four treasures.
+Players play a team of adventurers who must work together to keep Forbidden Island from sinking, in order to buy enough time to capture its four treasures.
 Once players have captured them, you must make it to Fools’ Landing and escape by helicopter to win.
 If however, the island sinks before you can complete your tasks, the mission ends in defeat!

 #### Player Manual